djmitche/taskcluster-in-tree-taskgraph/README.md

 1. Create tasks for all tasks in the optimized task grap.

 # Mach commands

+A number of mach subcommands are avaialable to make this complex system more accesssible to those trying to understand or modify it.
+They allow developers to run portions of the graph-generation process and output the results.

 * `mach taskgraph tasks <query>` -- get a subset of the taskset based on the query, sorted by label.
   This is useful for making diffs to see the effects of a change to task definitions.